Is Day Trading Gambling?

 Trading is the process of buying and selling stocks or securities.
 Day trading is trading one or more times within the same day.

-Learning how to start day trading, for beginners, can seem like an opportunity to get rich quick.
+Learning how to start day trading for beginners can seem like an opportunity to get rich quickly.

 The truth is that it is not easy to be consistently profitable.

 Day traders make money by buying and selling securities at different prices.
 Day traders prefer not to hold their positions for long periods of time.
 The preferred goal is to take advantage of quick price movements in the market.

 Traders’ opponent is the market, which is made up of other traders and businesses all trying to make money.

 When someone makes money in the market, the money has to come from somewhere else in the market.
 More simply put, when a trader makes money on a trade, other traders lose money.

 People usually are referring to slot machines, blackjack, or roulette when they talk about gambling.
 Most gambling is 100% luck or chance-based.